-The two largest datasets used in this experiment are the Newer College Dataset Long Experiment \cite{ramezani2020newer} and the Forest Loop, which contain 26,559 and 34,158 scans representing 44 and 28.5 minutes (or 18.6 and 34 GB) of continuous LiDAR mapping respectively.
-For each result configuration, OptMap was run five times and experienced negligible variation in either the optimization or map loading time.
+The two largest sessions are Newer College Dataset's Long Experiment \cite{ramezani2020newer} and Forest Loop, which contain 26,559 and 34,158 scans representing 44 and 28.5 minutes (or 18.6 and 34 GB) of mapping respectively.
+OptMap was run five times for each configuration with negligible variation ($<20$ ms total max) in either the optimization or map loading time.

-The optimization, map loading, and total times for all six datasets are presented in \cref{tab:result2_output}, where the primary result to highlihgt is the linear or sublinear growth of return time with respect to distilled map size across all experiments.
-One of the most appealing properties of streaming submodular maximization (and thus OptMap) is that the optimization time scales sublinearly with the solution set size (\cref{prop:sieve-streaming}), as demonstrated across all datasets.
-The map load time grows linearly with the size of the distilled map as exhibited in each experiment.
-The notable difference in load times between experiments is attributable to the density of each LiDAR sensor.
-For example, the 128-beam used to collect Forest Loop captures over 260,000 points in each scan, and accordingly has the highest average load time of 6.3 ms per scan.